Thomas G. Plaskett

 Thomas George Plaskett (December 24, 1943 – June 24, 2021) was an American business executive.
-He served as CEO of Continental Airlines, Pan American World Airways, and Greyhound Lines.
+He was CEO of Continental Airlines, Pan American World Airways, and Greyhound Lines.
 He was instrumental in establishing AAdvantage.

 Early life and education

-Plaskett was born in Kansas City, Missouri, on Christmas Eve of 1943.
+Plaskett was born in Kansas City, Missouri, on Christmas Eve 1943.
 He attended Raytown Senior High School in his hometown.
 He studied industrial engineering at the General Motors Institute of Technology (known as Kettering University since 1998), obtaining a bachelor's degree in 1966.
 He went on to earn a Master of Business Administration at Harvard Business School.

 Career

 American Airlines

 Plaskett began his career at American Airlines in 1974, starting out as assistant controller.
 He spent twelve years there, rising to the position of senior vice president, marketing.
 He played a major role in creating AAdvantage, the country's first frequent flyer club and advance-purchase discount fares.
 He also initiated the airline's 30-day advance purchase 'ultimate super-saver' fares and the 50 percent cancellation penalties.
 These were subsequently adopted by most of the other US airlines.
-Plaskett had been tipped to become president of American before joining Continental Airlines.
+Plaskett had been tipped to become president of American Airlines before joining Continental Airlines.